 People are going to trust you more when someone they trust vouches for you, let alone has a branded partnership with your account even if only for a day.

 (Our article “How to Rightfully Earn Trust From Your Network Followers” digs more into establishing that trust.)

 This is easily one of the most appealing aspects of an Instagram takeover for busy social media managers: You get someone else creating content that you get to share!

 There’s nothing like a fresh new perspective (even if your brand is guiding the messaging being used) to keep things interesting while giving your social media manager one day’s less content to create.

 Take advantage of special opportunities

-Sometimes there are unique and advantageous opportunities that you want to leverage for your brand, and an influencer can help you do so.
+Sometimes, there are unique and advantageous opportunities that you want to leverage for your brand.
+An influencer can help you do so.

 When you want to host an Instagram takeover that will help you drive results, these are the seven steps we recommend following.